galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/Reference_tutorial.md

 > * "Delimited by": `Tab`.
 > * "How should the results be sorted?": `With the most common values first`.
 > 2. Inspect the file by clicking on the `eye` icon to check that the dataset is on one species only.
-> 3. Now, as regionalGAM tools use CSV files as input, you can regenerate a CSV file using the `tabular to CSV` tool on the output from **Replace Text in a specific column**.
+> 3. Now, as regionalGAM tools use CSV files as input, you can regenerate a CSV file using the `tabular to CSV` tool on the output from **Column Regex Find And Replace**.
 Please, tag your new dataset with an explicit tag as "Count" and/or rename this dataset like "Count file".

 > ### {% icon comment %} Comment